 Hosted by St Kevin’s College in Toorak, Melbourne, the Art Show has a long and proud history as one of the longest running exhibitions of its type in the country.

-In 2017, the St Kevin’s Art Show was dramatically reshaped by a visual arts industry professional with more than 20 years of experience working with contemporary artists.
-The remodeled award places greater emphasis on professional contemporary practices by emerging and early-mid career artists.
+In 2017, the St Kevin’s Art Show was dramatically reshaped to place greater emphasis on a much smaller number of works by professional contemporary practices by emerging and early-mid career artists.

-In addition to being an art prize, St Kevin’s Art Show is a fundraising exhibition, with all exhibited artworks being for sale.
-Artists receive 75% of sales proceeds and the 25% sales commission contributes toward a range of college and philanthropic projects.
-In 2017 and 2018, half of the funds raised were directed to the St Kevin’s College Foundation, a foundation which provides bursaries and scholarships to boys who may not otherwise have the means to receive a St Kevin’s College education.
+In addition to being an art prize, St Kevin’s Art Show is a fundraising exhibition, with all exhibited artworks offered for sale.
+Artists receive 75% of sales proceeds and the 25% sales commission contributes to a range of College and philanthropic projects.
+Since 2017, more than $60,000 has been directed to the St Kevin’s College Foundation, a foundation which provides bursaries and scholarships to boys who may not otherwise have the means to receive a St Kevin’s College education.